snehilvj/dmc-docs/docs/styles-overview/styles-overview.md

 Use the `classNames` or `styles` props to target the nested elements.
 See more information in the [StylesAPI](/styles-api) section.

+- `styles` prop: Used to apply inline styles directly to specific inner elements of a Mantine component.
+- `classNames`prop: Used to apply custom CSS class names to specific inner elements of a Mantine component

 ### theme prop in MantineProvider

 DMC includes a great default theme that supports light and dark mode.
 Use the `theme` prop to change the global styles.